-Upon termination of an executive's employment for any reason other than death or disability, we will be required to continue to pay the executive, for a period of two years, his then current base salary and an amount equal to the highest regular annual bonus paid or payable to the executive over the preceding three fiscal years.
-These payments will be made in equal monthly installments commencing one month after the executive's termination of employment and are paid in exchange for the executive's undertaking not to compete with us for two years after the termination.
+Upon termination of an executive's employment for any reason other than death or disability, we will be required to continue to pay the executive, for a period of up to two years, his then current base salary and an amount equal to the highest regular annual bonus paid or payable to the executive over the ${\sf vec}$ preceding three fiscal years.
+These payments will be made in equal monthly installments commencing one month after the executive's termination of employment and are paid in exchange for the executive's undertaking not to compete with us for a designated period.
 Under certain circumstances, we may elect not to enforce the executive's non-compete obligations and, therefore, not to make the payments described in the preceding sentence.
+However, in the case of a termination without cause of Messrs.
+Lummis or Nichols in a context not involving a Change in Control, the provisions described below will control.
 In the event that a Change in Control (as defined in the agreements) occurs and, on or within two years following the date of such Change in Control, the applicable executive's employment is terminated without Cause, or the applicable executive terminates his employment for "Good Reason" we would be required to pay such executive within fifteen days following the date of such termination, a lump sum cash amount equal to two times the sum of (i) the highest rate of annual salary in effect during the term of the executive's employment agreement plus (ii) the highest regular annual bonus paid or payable to the applicable executive over the preceding three fiscal years excluding any extraordinary or non-recurring bonus (the "Change in Control Payment").
 In addition, the shares of Restricted Stock that were granted to the executives under the employment agreements will, to the extent not vested, become fully vested on the date of a termination asset forth in the preceding sentence.